Updated: Jan 10

 So what do we do?
 This is the part I really want to talk about, because I think there are a lot of misconceptions out there about “adrenal fatigue” or “adrenal burnout”, and even more about how to treat this condition.
 It is now accepted among most functional and non-functional practitioners that “adrenal burnout” is a misnomer.
 For the folks that haven’t heard of it, adrenal fatigue is the idea that when pushed to release cortisol again and again and again because of chronic stress, your little adrenal glands get tired, and they just can’t do it anymore.
 It’s not that this idea isn’t plausible; it’s just that the wording just doesn’t accurately reflect reality.

 What’s actually happening with cortisol levels and chronic stress comes from the brain, not the adrenals.
 When the adrenal glands pump out cortisol, it sends a message back to the brain that the job got done, which should stop the brain from asking for more cortisol to be released.
 But if the brain is continually battling stressor after stressor, that message gets lost.
 The adrenals keep being stimulated again and again and again.
-This mess eventually ends in a loss of proper conversation between the brain and the adrenal glands, and as a result, cortisol levels drop.
-This is more properly referred to as “adrenal insufficiency” or “HPA Axis dysfunction”.
+This mess eventually ends in a loss of proper conversation between the brain and the adrenal glands, and as a result, cortisol just continue to rise and rise, or may end up being completely normal.
+The body, however, drops into a state of burnout from the strain of repeated cortisol hits.

 It is usually at this point that people end up in their doctor’s office with chronic fatigue.
 Many times, holistic-minded people turn to a class of herbs called adaptogens (because they help you “adapt” to stress) to help them feel better when they get to this point.
 Some of these herbs include ginseng, rhodiola, licorice root and cordyceps mushroom.
 While these herbs work really well, I am going to get on my soapbox for a minute and share a word of caution.